flschr/bearblog-automation/README.md

 The automation runs via GitHub Actions and is triggered in two ways:

-1. **Scheduled**: Checks for new posts every few hours
+1. **Scheduled**: Checks for new posts in configured intervalls
 2. **Webhook** *(optional)*: Instant trigger via Cloudflare Worker when a new post is published

-When a new article is detected in the RSS feed, the bots spring into action — posting to social media, creating backups, and pinging search engines.
+When a new article is detected in the RSS feed, the bots spring into action, posting to social media, creating backups, and pinging search engines.

 ## Fork & Set Up Your Own

 Want to use this for your blog?
-Here's how:
+Here is how:

 ### 1. Fork this repo & edit `config.yaml`